philips-software/terraform-aws-account-setup/examples/README.md

-# Read only group
+# Examples
-Example shows the usages of the read only group feature
-- read only group
-- disabled MFA
-- disabled admin group
+Examples for this modules.
+See sub directories for README for details.

-## Prerequisites for running the example
+### Prerequisites for running the example
 Terraform is managed via the tool `tfenv`.
 Ensure you have installed [tfenv](https://github.com/kamatama41/tfenv).
 And install via tfenv the required terraform version as listed in `.terraform-version`